 ‘What Future for Haringey?’ is a film that was made by Haringey Council in 1974 about the challenges facing the borough.
-The HHS’s David Frith gets a credit at the very start so we’ve asked him for his thoughts on seeing it again all these years later.

 It is interesting to consider this excellent film in the political context of 46 years ago.
 It was made in May 1974 a few months after Harold Wilson’s Labour Party had been returned to Government.
 In those days local government, and particularly town planners, were able to take a more optimistic approach than they can today.